seanbradley/Simpletown/README.md

     SECRET_KEY="your_secret_key"; export SECRET_KEY
     DEBUG="True"; export DEBUG

-Or, make these settings permanent in your development environment via placing the following in ~/.bashrc, like so:
+Or, make these settings permanent in your development environment via placing the following in ~/.bashrc, like so...

     SECRET_KEY = 'your_secret_key'
     DEBUG = 'True'